Hodgkin Lymphoma – Brief Information

 Chemotherapy for patients with classical Hodgkin lymphoma usually consists of multiple treatment cycles or blocks (blocks of chemotherapy).
 The quantity of blocks and, thus, treatment duration and intensity are based on the stage of the disease and the treatment level (TL) they have been assigned to.
 Usually, patients with

-Every treatment block takes about two weeks and the different cycles partially contain different combinations of cytostatic agents.
-For example, „OEPA“, a combination of vincristine (oncovin; „O“), etoposide (VP-16; „E“), prednisone („P“) and adriamycin (doxorubicin; „A“) is the current standard for the first two blocks, the so-called „induction phase“.
-All other blocks („consolidation phase“) include „COPDAC“, the standard combination of cyclophosphamide („C“), vincristine („O“), prednisone („P“) and dacarbacine („DAC“).
-There are treatment breaks of about two weeks between single blocks.
-Duration of all chemotherapy is between two to six months if no relapse develops during or after treatment.
+Every treatment block takes two to four weeks and the different cycles partially contain different combinations of cytostatic agents.
+For example, "OEPA“, a combination of vincristine (oncovin; "O“), etoposide (VP-16; "E“), prednisone ("P“) and adriamycin (doxorubicin; "A“), is the current standard for the first two blocks, the so-called "induction therapy“.

 Radiotherapy

-• Patients whose disease shows good (adequate) response after two blocks of chemotherapy (assessed by positron emission tomography, PET) do not receive radiotherapy, regardless of the patient’s treatment group or stage of the disease.
+• Patients whose disease shows good (adequate) early response after two blocks of chemotherapy (assessed by positron emission tomography, PET) do not receive radiotherapy, regardless of the patient’s treatment group or stage of the disease.

-Radiotherapy usually starts about two weeks after cessation of chemotherapy, which is after a total of two or three (TL1), four (TL2) or six (TL3) blocks, depending on the patient’s treatment level.
-The standard total radiation dose is 20 gray (Gy) for all lymph node regions involved at initial diagnosis (more vulnerable organs are treated with lower doses in general, and in individual situations, higher doses are given as well).
+The standard total radiation dose is 20–30 gray (Gy), vulnerable organs are treated with lower doses.
 In order to spare the healthy tissue that is surrounding the cancer, the total radiation dose is not given all at once.
 Instead, patients receive smaller portions of a maximum of 1.8 Gy per treatment.
 Duration of radiotherapy comes to two to three weeks total.
 Radiotherapy is usually not performed over the weekends.

 Therapy optimising trials and registries